A crossover for families when a Qashqai's not big enough

 Choice of two diesels and one petrol

 Buyers can specify their X-Trail with a choice of 1.6-litre and 2.0-litre dCi diesel engines, and one 1.6-litre DIG-T petrol unit.
 Both two- and four-wheel drive versions are available with the diesels, while the petrol is only available in two-wheel drive form.
+Most Brits pick the 2wd option.

 The two-wheel drive 1.6-litre dCi 130 is the one to go for if low running costs are a priority, as its 130hp output and 11.4-second 0-62mph time suit a more relaxed driving style.
 Four-wheel drive models are slightly quicker, but it’s the more powerful 2.0-litre dCi 177 that provides strongest performance of the whole line-up.